sgeisler/BlocksizeProposals.github.io/UserChosenLimits.md

 A pure user chosen limit
 changes the protocol to no longer have any direct limits.
-Indirectly there will be factors that limit blocks sending so it will never be unlimited.
+Indirectly there will still be factors that limit block transfer so it will never be unlimited.

-This proposal doesn't leave the system without any limits either, the block size is chosen by users in a way that essentially gives the miners almost complete control over the effective size limit.
+This proposal doesn't leave the system without any limits either.
+The block size is chosen by users in a way that essentially gives the miners almost complete control over the effective size limit.

-The properties of this limit are these;
+The properties of this proposal are these;

 * Block size limits are the minimum of what miners and economic majority configure their nodes to accept.